mramshaw/MQTT_and_mosquitto/README.md

 - [x] Write a Golang MQTT publish component
 - [x] Upgrade to latest `mosquitto` (__1.5.5__ as of time of writing)
 - [x] Parameterize the publish component a la 'mosquitto_pub'
-- [ ] Investigate Python components (for use with - say - a Raspberry Pi)
+- [x] Write a Python MQTT publish component (for use with - say - a Raspberry Pi)

 ## Credits

-Publish code adapted from the Eclipse Paho client code:
+Golang Publish code adapted from the Eclipse Paho client code:

     http://www.eclipse.org/paho/clients/golang/